-^{102 &#}x27;Our daughters' future', p.6.
+102 'Our daughters' future', p.6.

-Pat Jalland (ed.), Octavia Wilberforce: the autobiography of a pioneer woman doctor, (London: Cassell, 1994), p.93.
+103 Pat Jalland (ed.), Octavia Wilberforce: the autobiography of a pioneer woman doctor, (London: Cassell, 1994), p.93.

-At least 84 women in the cohort (18.5%) married.
-Table 4.11 below outlines the careers that these women worked in.
+At least 84 women in the cohort (18.5%) married.104 Table 4.11 below outlines the careers that these women worked in.
 The figures below do not differ greatly from the figures for the overall cohort.
 Evidently, as in the case of the overall cohort, general practice was the most common choice with 69% of the women graduates known to be married working in this field.
 Emily Winifred Dickson, (RCSI, 1893), Jane D. Fulton (TCD, 1925) and Mary McGivern (UCD, 1925), who we will meet in the following chapter, managed to balance successful careers as general practitioners with raising their families.
-General practice was the most common career choice for married women doctors in the cohort.
-However, it should be noted that a small number of women also succeeded in juggling hospital and public health appointments with marriage and family life.
+General practice was the most common career choice for married women also succeeded in juggling hospital and public health appointments with marriage and family life.
 These women doctors proved those who had argued against women in the medical profession on the grounds that a medical career and marriage were incompatible wrong.